 - The formula for heat dissipation is:

-- where Q is the heat dissipation rate, ∆T is the temperature difference between the hot and cold objects, and R is the thermal resistance.
+- Q is the heat dissipation rate, where Q is the heat dissipation rate ∆T, the difference between the temperature of hot and colored bodies, and R is thermal resistance.

 - The formula for heat dissipation is: